acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * allocation of a namespace
 * allocation of a platform FQDN (with DNS registration), external IP, and setup of an ingress controller for the namespace/FQDN
-* setup of persistent volume (PV) resources per Acumos requirements (default recommended allocations are shown below)
+* setup of persistent volume (PV) resources per Acumos requirements (recommended minimum allocations are shown below)

   * logs: 1Gi
   * if deployed as part of the platform, vs use of external instances of these services

     * MariaDB: 10Gi
     * Nexus (Maven repos and docker registry): 10Gi
-    * docker-in-docker cache: 5Gi
+    * docker-in-docker cache: 10Gi
     * NiFi Registry: 5Gi
     * NiFi users: 5Gi (for each user)
     * JupyterHub: 1Gi